 - Collecting information 12 months after receiving CaFI

 - Analysing the collected information

-- Share findings with the public (including service users and families), health professionals. policy makers and academics
+- Share what we have learned with the public (including people who took part in the study), health professionals, policy makers and academics

 - Deciding what to do next

 Our research team makes up of research and healthcare experts from all over the country.